ttothuk-proj/olympic_history/README.md

 ### Differences in genders and editions
 The number on the charts show the differences in the ranks between season and genders.
 For example United States has a value of 0 on this chart, meaning that they are ranked at the same position in the displayed categories.
 However Brazil is a lot stronger in summer games compared to winter games.

 Some countries are more successfull in winter, some are in summer editions.
+The higher the numer is, the more successful the country is in winter games.
 ![](seasonal.png)

 The difference in some cultures can be displayed by the contrast of medals won by males and females.
+The higher number is, the more successfull women are compared to men.
 ![](gender.png)